If you’ve been wondering how to start a WordPress blog for your handmade business, I’ve got you covered!

 - Focus – it is so easy to get distracted by social media, new technology, and what other people are doing.
 Successful bloggers put their heads down and get the work done.

 I know that seems like a lot and maybe you’re thinking blogging isn’t for you.
 But let me tell you, all of those traits boil down to one thing – successful handmade seller/bloggers are go-getters.
 They know what is best for their business and they get it done.

 What I already know about you, (a) since you’ve read this far and (b) because you are already, or you’re thinking of becoming, an Etsy shop owner, you are a go-getter.

 You’ve already taken the risk, done the work, and jumped into the world of handmade selling with both feet!
-It seems to me that you’re ready to take the next step and take your business from hobby-seller to professional business owner.
+It seems to me that you’re ready to take the next step and take your business from a hobby-seller to a professional business owner.
 Part of that process is building your own website for your brand and, then, starting a blog to continue building a relationship with your customers.

 Your people are waiting to hear from you.
 They want to connect with you and know more about your brand, your mission, and how you can help them.
 Don’t rob them of that opportunity by sitting on the sidelines and waiting for them to come to you.
 You go get ’em!

 How to Start a Blog for Your Etsy Shop on Blue Host

 Here, I’m going to walk you through starting a WordPress blog on Blue Host.
 I recommend Blue Host because of its excellent customer service ratings, low introductory rates, and (yay!) free domain registration.
 I think you’re going to love them and if you have any trouble in the process, just start a chat with customer service or give them a call.
 They’ll be happy to help you with the process.